JuliaSparse/Pardiso.jl/README.md

 ### Setting the number of processors

 The number of processors to use is set by defining the environment variable `OMP_NUM_THREADS` before loading the package.
+This can be done in Julia with `ENV["OMP_NUM_THREADS"] = 2.
 If this variable does not exist, the number of cores on the machine will be used.

 ### Solving

 Four different versions are provided.
-The syntax now is not very beautiful but they are currently named this way to be similar to the Julia Base versions.
+The function names are currently not very beautiful but are currently named this way to be similar to the Julia Base versions.

 * `pA_ldiv_B!(X, A, B)` solves `AX = B` and stores the result in `X`.
 * `pA_ldiv_B(A, B)` solves `AX = B` and returns a newly allocated `X`.
 * `pAt_ldiv_B!(X, A, B)` solves `A^T X = B` and stores the result in `X`.
 * `pAt_ldiv_B(A, B)` solves `A^T X = B` and returns a newly allocated `X`.

+Note that the transposed versions are **not** the conjugate transpose in cases where `A` is complex.

 ## More advanced usage.